 Here are some important questions to consider as you are choosing a Marketplace plan.
-If you have a question that doesn’t appear on this list, contact a BJC Marketplace Counselor at 855.747.4994.
+If you have a question that doesn’t appear on this list, request an appointment with a BJC Marketplace Counselor here.

 Every insurance plan has its own network of providers.
 A network is the group of facilities, providers and suppliers your health insurer has contracted with to provide health care.
 These providers may also be called “preferred providers” or “participating providers.”
 Some plans include an option to use out-of-network providers, but you might pay more for their services because of it.
 Some policies will not pay if you have visited an out-of-network provider for certain services.
 Be sure to carefully review each plan’s network before you choose.